 To make first foods, peel, scrub or prepare your chosen fruit or vegetables and cut into pieces.

 Don’t be afraid to experiment with tastes after the first few months.
-You can try mixing fruit with vegetables, such as apple and carrot which my two loved!
-However, it’s so important to remember at this early age- DO NOT add any salt or sugar!
+You can try mixing fruit with vegetables, such as apple and carrot!
+However, DO NOT add any salt or sugar!

 You can adjust the texture by adding more water or milk until you find a consistency your baby likes.